Ghost Rider

-Ghost Rider is the name of multiple superheroes or antiheroes appearing in American comic books published by Marvel Comics.
+Ghost Rider is the name of multiple superheroes appearing in American comic books published by Marvel Comics.

 Marvel had previously used the name for a Western character whose name was later changed to Phantom Rider.
 The first supernatural Ghost Rider is stunt motorcyclist Johnny Blaze, who agrees to give his soul to "Satan" (later revealed to be an arch-demon named Mephisto) to save the life of his foster father.
 At night and when around evil, Blaze finds his flesh consumed by hellfire, causing his head to become a flaming skull.
 He rides a fiery motorcycle and wields blasts of hellfire from his body, usually from his hands.
 He eventually learns he has been bonded with the demon Zarathos.
 Blaze is featured in the series Ghost Rider (vol. 2) from 1972 to 1983.

 The subsequent Ghost Rider series (1990–1998) features Danny Ketch as a new Ghost Rider.
 After his sister was injured by gangsters, Ketch comes in contact with a motorcycle that contains the essence of a Spirit of Vengeance.
 Blaze reappears in this 1990s series as a supporting character, and it is later revealed that Danny and his sister were Johnny Blaze's long-lost siblings.
 In 2000s comics, Blaze succeeds Ketch, becoming Ghost Rider again.
 In 2014, Robbie Reyes becomes Ghost Rider as part of the Marvel NOW! initiative.
+In 2024, Parker Robbins becomes Ghost Rider in the miniseries Ghost Rider: Final Vengeance.

-In May 2011, Ghost Rider placed 90th on IGN's "Top 100 Comic Book Heroes" list.
+In May 2011, Ghost Rider placed 90th on IGNs "Top 100 Comic Book Heroes" list.

 Nicolas Cage starred as the Johnny Blaze incarnation of the character in the 2007 film Ghost Rider and its 2012 sequel, Ghost Rider: Spirit of Vengeance.
-Gabriel Luna and Tom McComas portray the Robbie Reyes and Johnny Blaze incarnations in the fourth season of the Marvel Cinematic Universe (MCU) television series Agents of S.H.I.E.L.D., with Henry Simmons and Clark Gregg portraying original incarnations Alphonso Mackenzie and Phil Coulson.
+Gabriel Luna and Tom McComas portray the Robbie Reyes and Johnny Blaze incarnations in the fourth season of the Marvel Cinematic Universe (MCU) television series Agents of S.H.I.E.L.D., with Henry Simmons and Clark Gregg portraying new incarnations Alphonso Mackenzie and Phil Coulson.
+Ryan Gosling will portray the character in the upcoming MCU film Ghost Rider (2028).

-Fictional character biography
+Publication history

 Johnny Blaze

 Following the Western comics character who originally used the name, the first superhero Ghost Rider, Johnny Blaze, debuted in Marvel Spotlight issue #5 (August 1972), created by Marvel editor-in-chief Roy Thomas, writer Gary Friedrich and artist Mike Ploog.
 He received his own series in 1973, with penciller Jim Mooney handling most of the first nine issues.
 Several different creative teams mixed-and-matched until penciller Don Perlin began a considerably long stint with issue #26, eventually joined by writer Michael Fleisher through issue #58.
 The series ran through issue #81 (June 1983).
 Blaze returned as Ghost Rider in a 2001 six-issue miniseries written by Devin Grayson; a second miniseries written by Garth Ennis in 2005, and an ongoing monthly series that began publication in July 2006.
 Johnny Blaze was the son of Naomi Blaze and Barton Blaze.
 Naomi was the previous Ghost Rider.